innopolis-devops/labs/app_swift/SWIFT.md

 ## Web application in Swift

+### Framework

 It did not take me long to choose a framework for a web application, because the strongest and most stable Swift framework is [Vapor](https://vapor.codes).

+So here are the **advantages** of the Vapor framework:

+- it has non-blocking, event-driven architecture;

+- it is written in Swift;

+- it has expressive and protocol-oriented design with a focus on type-safety.

+And **disadvantages**:

+- The main tool to work with is the Swift Package Manager (SPM), which is still a bit buggy.

+### Best practices

 Here are some best practices that have come in handy for me when developing a web application in Swift: